What is Domain Authority? :

 Starting or creating your own blog is actually the easiest part!
-All the logistics after like SEO, promoting and marketing now that’s the hard bit!
-Last year my DA was 45 and I was feeling pretty smug, however gradually over 6 months it dropped to 30 and didn’t seem to be stopping.
+All the logistics after wards like SEO, promoting and marketing now that’s the hard bit!
+In 2017 my Domain Authority was 45 and I was feeling pretty smug, however gradually over 6 months it dropped to 30 and didn’t seem to be stopping.
 I just couldn’t work out why this was happening.
-Thankfully it seems to have been a yoast plugin bug which I have now rectified and my DA appears to be rising again (35 at the moment.)
-Whilst I don’t understand the technicalities of it at all I do know a few handy tips to help increase DA and ultimately improve your website.
+Thankfully it seems to have been a Yoast plugin bug which rectified whilst I don’t understand the technicalities of it at all I do know a few handy tips to help increase Domain Authority and ultimately improve your websites organic traffic.

-Domain Age : If you are one of these people who can’t stick to a name and is constantly rebranding this can have an effect on your DA.
+Domain Age : If you are one of these people who can’t stick to a name and is constantly rebranding this can have an effect on your Domain Authority.
 Websites that have had the same domain name for a long time are rewarded.

-Broken links : As DA takes into consideration your total number of links and linking root domains it’s vital to keep them updated.
-You should however check for broken links regularly as this affects SEO also google penalises dead links.
+Broken Links : As Domain Authority takes into consideration your total number of links and linking root domains it’s vital to keep them updated.
+You should, however, check for broken links regularly as this affects SEO also Google penalises dead links.
 Make it part of your monthly routine as this way you reduce the overwhelm of 100’s of broken links.
-Broken links can occur for many reasons, you might have linked to a business or product that nolonger exists, or sometimes comments contain broken links.
-If you are using wordpress then use the plugin, if not Free Broken Link Checker website is easy to use.
+Broken links can occur for many reasons, you might have linked to a business or product that no longer exists, or sometimes comments contain broken links.
+If you are using WordPress then use a plugin, if not Free Broken Link Checker website is easy to use.

-Getting Links : The more backlinks to your website the better your DA however easier said than done!
-Back in the old days many websites and blogs had a link page or blogroll but this practice has diminished some, but it’s worth checking out sites for free listings.
+Getting Links : The more backlinks to your website the better your Domain Authority however easier said than done!
+Back in the old days’ many websites and blogs had a link page or blogroll but this practice has diminished some, but it’s worth checking out sites for free listings.

 - Guest blog posts, write a post with a specific website in mind and send it to them, craft yourself a good author bio with a link to your site.